Home

 Chess how to play?

-Chess how to play?
+How to play?
 What do you do when your Brain locks up?

 It’s worth the extra effort to get it right, because the how will make the difference in the way your plan will be executed in time or your opponent is faster and will run you over at the opposite wing or will just get his pieces out faster or you will lose because you move aimlessly here and there without any idea of what to do next.

 Some people are never short of ideas.
 Personally, I have good and bad days.
-Yet there are definitely ways to to get yourself out of the ditch when it comes to finding the right moves and getting started.
+Yet there are definitely ways to to get yourself out of the ditch, when it comes to finding the right moves and getting started.

 Here are my tips for producing great moves even when your brain is not cooperating.